Linton Public Library

-Linton Public Library, also known as the Margaret Cooper Library, is a historic library building located at Linton, Greene County, Indiana.
+Linton Public Library, also known as the Margaret Cooper Library, is a historic library building located at Linton, Indiana.
 It was designed by noted Chicago architecture firm Patton & Miller and built in 1908.
 It is a 2 1/2-story, "T"-plan, Tudor Revival style building with Arts and Crafts style design elements.
 It has a steeply pitched gable roof with French clay tile.
 The first story is of brick and upper story sheathed in stucco with half-timbering.

 It was listed on the National Register of Historic Places in 2000.